tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ### Encryption

 Several kinds of encryption are available for your managed disks, including Server-Side Encryption (SSE), Azure Disk Encryption (ADE), encryption at host, and confidential disk encryption.
-To learn more, see [Overview of managed disk encryption options](disk-encryption-overview.md)
+You can use either platform-managed keys or customer-managed keys with these encryption options.
+To learn more about your encryption options, see [Overview of managed disk encryption options](disk-encryption-overview.md)

 ## Disk roles